Barre (exercise): Lydia Bach and the rights to the Lotte Berk Method in the United States

+Expansion of barre in 2010s in US and UK

 Barre rapidly expanded in popularity in the 2010s.
 By 2015, the Pure Barre chain alone had nearly 300 studios in the United States, and The Bar Method had over 80.
 The Los Angeles based chain Pop Physique popularized Barre by appealing to a younger urban hipster demographic, opening studios In Los Angeles, New York, and San Francisco.

-Natalie Catlah, brought barre back to the UK in 2009 with her Newcastle Upon Tyne based studio, The Barre Workout (The -B-Workout).
+Natalie Catlah brought barre back to the UK in 2009 with her studio in Newcastle Upon Tyne, The Barre Workout (The -B-Workout).
 Sadie Lincoln, co-founder of the barre3 chain of studios attributes the growth of popularity of barre to people wanting smaller, more connected fitness classes in the economic climate following the 2008 financial crisis.
 Tanya Becker, co-founder of the Physique 57 chain suggests that the appeal of barre is that classes deliver well-rounded exercise in a short space of time.

+Barre in popular culture

-The American Council on Exercise noted a rise in popularity of barre classes after the release of the 2010 movie Black Swan.
+The American Council on Exercise noted a rise in popularity of barre classes after the release of the 2010 movie Black Swan., although the film depicts the barre being used for ballet training, not as a standalone form of exercise.